AyeshaMishree/EmoCare/README.md

 # EmoCare 💙
 Your personal mental wellness tracker
+(this repository contains overview only, source code is private due to confidentiality)
 ![EmoCare (1)](https://github.com/user-attachments/assets/d85ade04-7aee-41f4-9692-3f85438dd3e7)
 EmoCare helps you stay in touch with your emotions by allowing you to log daily moods, monitor trends, and reflect through visual insights.
 Whether you're a student, professional, or just someone looking to stay balanced — EmoCare is your gentle emotional companion.